kanak8278/metaGPTAssignment/README.md

 5. The Quadrant/Comparison Chart (Mermaid) is quite general and arbitrary.
 The axis and quadrant labels could be made more specific to the project.
 For example, Reach and Engagement may not be relevant metrics for a B2B product.

-6. Prompts are harcoded.
-Could be YAML/JSON file.
+6. ~~Prompts are harcoded.
+Could be YAML/JSON file.~~

-7. Several times, MetaGPT failed to generate a main or entry file for the project.
+7. ~~Several times, MetaGPT failed to generate a main or entry file for the project.~~

 8. It begins with the entry file, importing functions/classes that need to be defined later, but then fails to implement those functionalities.

 9. When creating a web app that requires multiple ports, such as for the backend and database, conflicts in port allocation can arise.

 10. More Specific Roles could be added like Frontend & Backend Developer.

-11. I would have liked a funcitonality of writing a Dockerfile for the project.
+11. ~~I would have liked a funcitonality of writing a Dockerfile for the project.~~

 12. Python only support, if you ask for other language specifically, "Build a Sudoku game in JavaScript", still doesn't work.
 Even after modifying/removing the inbuilt ("Follow PEP8 standard") prompt.
+There are multiple action prompts in the project and they are structured for Python only(Later).